10143 Saskatchewan Drive NW, Edmonton

 The pork sausage is what really surprised me.
 I’ve been to Pampa numerous times, and I have never liked the pork sausage.
 I get it every time thinking that I will like it, and am disappointed each time.
 I find the one at Pampa really dry and not that enjoyable.
 The sausage at Fumaca was really good!
 Moist and flavourful.
 I had second helpings of it.

 Another couple things that differs is that Fumaca offers Beef ribs, and grilled pineapple.
 The ribs are slow cooked for 16+ hours, and are incredibly tender.
 Definitely recommend getting this too.
 The grilled pineapple is grilled with sugar and cinnamon and is really good as well!
 Great balance and good to eat between cuts of meat.

 The garlic shrimp was also another favourite of mine! cooked perfectly, and perfectly garlic-ey.
 Really good.
 Pampa offers shrimp seasonally but it seems like Fumaca will have it regularly!

 For dessert, I had their cheesecake and the creme brulee.
 Both of these were pretty good!
 Not that I really needed dessert after stuffing myself with meat.

 Overall, I had a really good experience at Fumaca.
 All of the meat was comparable to Pampa with a few bonuses.
 I was hesitant to come and try it out and at first, I was thinking what’s the point?
-I like 5 minutes away from Pampa, by foot, so is it worth the $5 off to drive?
-Simple answer, yes.
-The beef ribs, shrimp, pineapple, and sausage were really notable for me.
-All the beef cuts were also quite tender and delicious.
+I live 5 minutes away from Pampa, by foot, so is it worth the $5 off to drive?
+For giving it a try, I would say it is definitely worth it to try.
+It was a beautiful day out and we actually took a pogo (now Communauto) there, and walked home across the Walterdale (to burn off the calories we just ate!).
 It’s slightly cheaper and overall, it’s definitely worth the try.
 Come during the next month to take advantage of their free glass of wine with dinner.